dw-dengwei/OpenReview-paper-list/README.md

-# ICLR24-paper-list
+# OpenReview paper list
-This is a paper list of ICLR 2024.
+This is a list of papers opened in OpenReview.

 # Usage
 1. Open [https://dw-dengwei.github.io/OpenReview-paper-list/](https://dw-dengwei.github.io/OpenReview-paper-list/).
 Or,